westerndigitalcorporation/riscv-fw-infrastructure/README.md

 # WD Firmware
 The “WD Firmware package” constitutes an SDK FW.
 It contains Firmware applications and Processor Support Package (PSP) for various cores, alongside demos which support all features.
 The following README file describes how to setup a build environment for the WD RISC-V firmware.
 It guides how to build the program, downloading it, and debugging it on the supported platforms and cores.
 The FW-Infra was verified with VMWare player v.
 15 hosting Debian 9.6.
-This demo was based on

 #### Current FW support: